 We launched the TATHK series of promotions in 2011, starting in London (UK), followed by Tokyo and Osaka (Japan) in 2012, Los Angeles and New York (USA) in 2013, and Paris (France) and Milan (Italy) last year.

 TATHK was launched against the backdrop of the global economic pendulum swinging towards Asia since the 2007 financial crisis.
 Today, Asia is experiencing economic growth virtually across the board, fuelling growing demand for better-quality and imported products in the region.
-Hong Kong companies are the ideal partners for overseas firms to seize the opportunities in Asia, hence the theme of our promotion, “Think Asia, Think Hong Kong.”
+Hong Kong companies are the ideal partners for overseas firms to seize opportunities in Asia.
+Hence the theme of our promotion is “Think Asia, Think Hong Kong.”

 That’s where Hong Kong comes in.
 Fully conversant with Asian tastes, trends and procedures, and equally familiar with Western cultures and practices, Hong Kong and our services companies are in the best position to help overseas enterprises make forays and expand into the mainland market.

 Encouraged by positive results from our previous events, the 2015 edition will take place in Toronto on 8 June and Chicago on 10 June.

 It features 16 Hong Kong partners, including government departments, statutory organisations, overseas business chambers in Hong Kong and services industry associations.